Metric Geometry Governs Optimal Control in Driven Stokes Flows: Magnetic Driving and Beyond: Abstract

 \section{Abstract}

 In a canonical Stokes flow geometry, the Hele–Shaw cell, we show that tunable circulations induced by Lorentz forces in a conducting fluid enable particle control.
-We reveal that energy-optimal control paths correspond to geodesics of an emergent Riemannian metric, which are time-optimal under a maximum-power constraint.
-Particle paths exhibit metric-governed anisotropic diffusion under random boundary forcing.
-Our geometric concepts, though developed explicitly for circulation-driven Hele-Shaw flows, generalize to generic driven Stokes flows and so elucidate recent observations in a three-dimensional context.
+We reveal that energy-optimal control paths correspond to geodesics of an \kyle{emergent} Riemannian metric \kyle{defined over the fluid domain}, which are time-optimal under a maximum-power constraint.
+Subject to random boundary forcing, particle paths exhibit metric-governed anisotropic diffusion.
+Our geometric concepts governing optimal control, though developed explicitly for circulation-driven flows, generalize to generic driven Stokes flows and so elucidate recent observations in a three-dimensional context.

 \emph{Introduction–} The ability to control fluid flow in micro- and nano-fluidic devices is imperative in a host of applications from biotechnology and diagnostics \cite{stone2004engineering,beebe2002physics} to biodefense \cite{whitesides2006origins,mondal2020microfluidics} and bubble-based computing \cite{prakash2007microfluidic}.
 One key objective of microfluidic systems is to mix fluids efficiently, a task made difficult by the fact that low Reynolds number flows remain laminar.
 To this end, passive \cite{stroock2002chaotic} and active\cite{bau2001minute,Aref_1984,evans1997planar,ottino1989kinematics} mixing strategies have been explored.
 Another key objective of microfluidic devices is the manipulation of passive entities, which is critical for applications including cell sorting, material synthesis, and diagnostic assays\cite{booth2025controllable,schneider2011algorithm,amoudruz2025contactless,kislaya2025particle,karimi2013hydrodynamic}.
 The degrees of freedom that may be leveraged for control usually include: (1) flow rates at each device inlet\cite{schneider2011algorithm,kislaya2025particle}, which prescribe the pressure-driven component of the flow; and (2) applied electric field strengths which govern the electro-osmotic contribution to the flow \cite{stone2004engineering}.
-The class of flows realizable via these controls is limited.
+Flows realizable via these controls are are \kyle{limited; in particular, in thin-gaps of constant thickness and material properties, these flows are necessarily circulation-free.
+This restriction significantly limits the range of possible flow-fields.}